Cowin-team/cowin_sheets_api/README.md

 For single row update use `http:localhost:port/update` and for bulk update use  `http:localhost:port/updateBulk`.
 The bulk update takes a list of JSON, where each JSON follows the template given below

 The data shall contain all the column from the COVID Bed Google Sheets.

+Required feilds: `Sheet Name`, `Name` and  `Check LAST UPDATED` are required feilds.
-The 'Sheet Name' and the 'Name' are required feild.
-The LAST UPDATED should be in `%Y-%m-%d %H:%M:%S` format
+The LAST UPDATED should be in `%Y-%m-%d %H:%M:%S` format and the Check LAST UPDATED should be `True` or `False`.

+The Check LAST UPDATED flag makes the backend check and update the LAST UPDATED value,  if the update time of current request is more recent than the value in the sheet
 ``` json
     {
         "Sheet Name": "Thanjavur Beds",